-If you lose your job-based health insurance, you have 2 main options for health insurance coverage: a Marketplace plan or COBRA continuation coverage.
+If you lose your job-based health insurance, you have 2 main options:

-If you leave your job for any reason and lose your job-based coverage, you can choose to buy coverage from the Marketplace.
-This is true even if you leave your job outside the annual Marketplace Open Enrollment Period.
-Losing job-based coverage qualifies you for a Special Enrollment Period that allows you to buy insurance outside the regular Open Enrollment period.
+If you leave your job for any reason and lose your job-based coverage, you can choose to buy a Marketplace plan.
+Losing job-based coverage is a qualifying life event that allows you to enroll in a plan with a Special Enrollment Period.
+This means you can buy insurance outside the annual Open Enrollment Period.

-You may be able to keep your job-based plan through COBRA continuation coverage.
-COBRA is a federal law that may let you pay to keep you and your family on your employee health insurance for a limited time (usually 18 months) after your employment ends or you otherwise lose coverage.
+You may be able to keep your job-based health plan through COBRA continuation coverage.
+COBRA is a federal law that may let you pay to stay on your employee health insurance for a limited time (usually 18 months) after your job ends.

 This is true no matter what your employment status is.